 So if you are thinking about selling on Facebook or have already started doing it, check out these tips to help you make it a good experience for you and your fans.

 - Set up your Selz Store on Facebook.
-Your fans will be able to conveniently browse all your items via a customisable tab on your page, which saves them time as well as keeps them engaged and on your page.
-We’ve got more details on how to set up your Selz Store on Facebook here.
+Your fans will be able to conveniently browse all your items via a customizable tab on your page, which saves them time as well as keeps them engaged and on your page.

 - If you’re using Facebook as your only selling avenue, then pump up the volume on your fan engagement.
 Regularly post content that your audience will find valuable, humorous or touching.
 Think about what factors brought people to you in the first place and why they chose to stay.
-Check out these pages for great examples of fan engagement combined with selling: https://www.facebook.com/VioletLeBeauxPage and https://www.facebook.com/Thebowercoop
+Check out this page for a great example of fan engagement combined with selling: https://www.facebook.com/VioletLeBeauxPage

-- Promote your posts and pin them to the top of your page to keep your products for sale top of mind.
+- Promote your posts and use Facebook Ads to keep your products for sale top of mind.

 Got any other tips or experiences to share with us on selling on Facebook?
 Let us know in the comments.